-Issue Raised Action Undertaken Delivery of Peer Review Action Plan.
 The action plan following on from the review was completed during the last year.
 This included the independent enquiry undertaken by a party external to the Council that was reported to both a public meeting and Council.
 All aspects of the Peer review have been completed.
-Delivery of Medium Term Financial Strategy.
 Revised Savings Programme encompassing key required programme elements at a corporate and department level.
 Strategic multi-year approach to financial management has been implemented.
 Members' seminars and staff communication strategy in conjunction with budget monitoring and defunding budgets at decision point process have been implemented.
 Project planning and management reporting to Finance and Policy Committee and Corporate Management Team (CMT) have all been implemented.
-Delivery of Council Plan.
 The Council Plan has been largely delivered and is reported to Members via Finance and Policy Committee on a quarterly basis.
 The revised plan for 2014/15 has been developed based on the priorities established and in the light of the revised Medium Term Financial Strategy and will be the subject of the same approval processes and monitoring.
 It has been agreed by Finance and Policy Committee that separate performance agreements are not required for the Chief Executive and Directors but that these should be based on the delivery of the Council Plan, the Medium Term Financial Strategy and the issues raised in this Annual Governance Statement.
-Welfare Reform Act.
 Review of financial consequences of proposals undertaken, including approval of updated Local Council Tax Support Scheme.
 Update reports provided to Finance and Policy Committee and CMT.
 Review of statutory requirements in place.
 Regular update reports to Finance and Policy Committee, CMT and on known issues insuring clarity of Local Authority responsibilities.
 Liaison undertaken with all relevant parties to shape future delivery proposals and procurement strategy agreed.
-New Governance Arrangements.
 Training was implemented for all Members and appropriate officers in advance of the implementation of the new governance arrangements with ongoing support provided as part of the establishment of the new system.
 A review of the new governance arrangements has been undertaken by the Monitoring Officer and has been the subject of a public Council Working Group meeting.
-A report will be considered by Council in April in terms of any further changes required in light of the experiences of the last year.
+A report will be considered by Council in April in terms of any further changes required in light of the experiences of